Meet Dr. Bernadette Pivarunas

 EDUCATION & TRAINING

-• Ph.D. & M.S., Colorado State University
+• Ph.D. in Developmental Psychology, Colorado State University

 • Fellowship: University of North Carolina, Center of Excellence for Eating Disorders